saavranAmit/keypoint-generator-service/README.md

 ##### --- Your sqlite database will be created

 ### Condition for using OpenAI api key
 ##### --- Key used in this program is disable for security purpose.
-New api key is commented bellow, use that instead of applied api key
+New api key is mentioned bellow, use that instead of applied api key
+##### --- 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